If your remote team is distributed around the world, how can you make sure they’re completing tasks efficiently—or even working at all?

 You can learn more about this employee monitoring software in our RescueTime Review.

-- A simple virtual timer that can measure the time you spend on different tasks.
+- Has a simple timer that can measure time spent on different tasks.

-- This monitoring solution lets you include timer notes on your invoices when billing clients.
+- Lets you include timer notes on your invoices when billing clients.

 - G2: N/A